xsuite/xsuite/docs/collective.rst

     print(spcharge.iscollective)
     # Gives "True"

-Based in this information the sequence is devided in parts that are either collective elements or xtrack trackers simulating groups of consecutive non-collective elements.
+Based in this information the line is divided in parts that are either collective elements or xtrack trackers simulating groups of consecutive non-collective elements.

 We can visualize this in our example: